Adjust Your SIP Details

 SIP Calculator: Practical Examples

-Let's look at real-world examples to understand the power of SIP investing with our calculator:
+Let's look at real-world examples to understand the power of SIP investing:

 Example 1 – 10-Year SIP Plan: If you invest ₹5,000 per month for 10 years at an expected return of 12% per annum, your total investment would be ₹6,00,000.
 Your estimated maturity value would be approximately ₹11.6 lakhs — nearly doubling your investment purely through compounding.